 The running theme for all trends in 2020, seems to be more creative, more bravery and more experimentation.
 This is what always happens when a new style is being born.
 You didn’t think the transition from old to new was going to be so smooth, did you?
 Giving each room it’s own unique character can be done just by the experimental artwork you have.
 You could give each room words in the form of wall art stickers which you can place onto your wallpaper.
 Have ‘Relax’ for your bathroom and ‘Teatime’ for your living room.
 You could also have ‘spice’ or ‘bake’ in the kitchen.
 If you have a newborn baby, write his or her name on the wall next to the crib.
 It’s blunt and obvious, but since the stickers blend into the wall, they can be made subtle with a little extra help.

 Hanging 3D artwork is highly recommended for those of you that really love something bold and different.
 Perhaps the moulded face of a lion roaring, sticking out of your wall in the bedroom could be something you might be interested in.
 Even something like a 3D mirror frame would be a brilliant addition to your home.
 Something that you can touch and feel.
+If you really want to make a bold move, you could always add something like a neon sign to feature in the room.
+There are so many different stylish ideas you can try out!
 The artwork has a new place in the home and thankfully, it’s accepted more than the previous era.

 Ding dong, neutral has died.
 We now usher in the era of abstract experimentation.
 Honest and humble comfort shall be welcomed into the home without any pretence of being holier-than-thou.
 Most of all, we need to accept a return to the traditional lounge for our living room.
 Do we need to make it a room purely for relaxation and not entertaining?